vyperlang/vyper/vyper/venom/README.md

   - ```
     out = palloca size, offset
     ```
-  - Like the `alloca` instruction but only used for parameters of internal functions.
+  - Like the `alloca` instruction but only used for parameters of internal functions which are passed by memory.
 - `iload`
   - ```
     out = iload offset